pujols/zero-shot-learning/README.md

 # Zero-shot-learning
-Here we provide extra details w.r.t. our CVPR 2016 paper:
+Here we provide extra details for our CVPR 2016 paper:

 Soravit Changpinyo*, Wei-Lun Chao*, Boqing Gong, and Fei Sha, "Synthesized classifiers for zero-shot learning," CVPR, 2016.